kaan-keskin/devops-capstone-project-simple-ci-cd/README.md

 ### Run Jenkins Container with Ansible

-The official Jenkins container image will install application files to **/var/jenkins_home** within the container, and this directory needs to be available outside the container, so use the Docker -v option to map the volume to, say, **/share/volumes/jenkins** on the host:
+Bitnami Docker Image for Jenkins will install application files to **/bitnami/jenkins** within the container, and this directory needs to be available outside the container, so use the Docker -v option to map the volume to, say, **/share/jenkins** on the host:

 ```yaml
 - name: Run Jenkins Container